an0rak-dev/GCPMamie/Readme.md

 ### Step 1 : Build the Database and the server image

-_Note : Note that the datas will not persisted since it only expected to be run_ _locally for dev or tests purpose._
+_Note : Note that the datas will not persisted since its only expected to be run_ _locally for dev or tests purpose._

 ```